nagasudhirpulla/taming_python/blog/skills/pyinstaller_for_distribution.md

 ### Packaging our code with pyinstaller command
 * Go to the program folder
-* Right click on the white scre
+* Right click and select 'open command window here'
+* In command prompt type `pyinstaller index.py`.
+Here `index.py` is the python code entry point.
+You can replace

 ### References
 * Official docs - https://www.pyinstaller.org/